 Why garden, you ask?
 How about enjoying the best vegetables and fruit you’ve ever eaten?
 If you’ve never tasted garden-fresh food, you will be amazed by the sweet, juicy flavors and vibrant textures.
 There’s absolutely nothing quite like fresh veggies, especially if you grow them yourself—which you can!

 It may seem daunting at first, but gardening is a very rewarding hobby.
 On this page, we’ll highlight the basics of vegetable gardening and planning: how to pick the right site for your garden, how to create the right-size garden, and how to select which vegetables to grow.

 Picking a good location for your garden is absolutely key.
 A subpar location can result in subpar veggies!
 Here are a few tips for choosing a good site:

-- Plant in moist, well-drained soil.
-If you have poorly drained soil where water pools, plant veggies in a raised bed or raised row for improved drainage.
+- Drains well and doesn’t stay wet: If you have poorly drained soil where water pools, plant veggies in a raised bed or raised row for improved drainage.
 Wet soil means wet roots, which can turn into rotted roots.
 If you have rocky soil, till and remove the rocks, as they will interfere with root growth and make for weaker plants.